pgpglobal/staging/README.md

 3. Site Footer
     * Licensing, Copyright, and possibly Privacy Policy, if relevant for [EU GDPR](https://eugdpr.org/) compliance.
 4. Contact Page content and styling
-5. Should I split the "International Projects" section into a jekyll collection of markdown files (similar to News files)?
-    * Easier to edit this way

 <a id="plugins-and-configuration"></a>
 #### Plugins and Configuration